unibypass51/parallel-ai-macos-overlay/README.md

-# 🔓 Parallel AI — Lockdown Browser Bypass
+# 🔓 Parallel AI — Smart Overlay Assistant

 <div align="center">

-### 🚀 Smart Overlay for macOS
+### 🚀 Smart Overlay for macOS and Windows

 Work faster, study without interruptions, and access your favorite AI platforms directly from your desktop.

-**Parallel AI** is an application designed for macOS that allows you to use artificial intelligence tools, capture text, take screenshots, and manage content.
+**Parallel AI** is an application designed for macOS and Windows that allows you to use artificial intelligence tools, capture text, take screenshots, and manage content through a smart overlay system.

 </div>